MicrosoftDocs/win32-pr.de-de/desktop-src/direct3dhlsl/dx-graphics-hlsl-all.md

 ---
 # <a name="all"></a>alle

-Bestimmt, ob alle Komponenten des angegebenen Werts nicht 0 (null) sind.
+Bestimmt, ob alle Komponenten des angegebenen Werts ungleich 0 (null) sind.